European shares lifted by solid earnings but RBS slumps

 MILAN, Aug 5 European shares rose on Friday, helped by solid earnings from companies including cement making group LafargeHolcim, but Royal Bank of Scotland slumped after weak results.

-The pan-European STOXX 600 index ended up 1.1 percent, extending gains after better-than-expected U.S. jobs data, although the index posted its first week of declines in four.
+The pan-European STOXX 600 index was up 0.5 percent, extending gains after better-than-expected U.S. jobs data, although the index remained on track for its first week of declines in four.

-LafargeHolcim rose 5 percent after it reaffirmed its guidance and beat quarterly profit forecasts.
+LafargeHolcim rose 5 percent as it reaffirmed its guidance and beat quarterly profit forecasts.

 "LafargeHolcim results were, for once, a positive surprise, supported by the recent recovery in the important markets of India and Mexico as well as some European countries," Baader Helvea analysts said.

-Hugo Boss jumped 7.4 percent after the German fashion house beat forecasts for quarterly operating profit and new CEO Mark Langer said he would close about 20 more stores as a cost-cutting drive appears to be paying off.
+Hugo Boss jumped 6.7 percent after the German fashion house beat forecasts for quarterly operating profit and new CEO Mark Langer said he would close about 20 more stores as a cost-cutting drive appears to be bearing fruit.

-Europe's STOXX 600 bank sector index rose 2.2 percent, clawing back some ground following a slump at the start of the week after industry stress tests fuelled new concerns over banks' capital levels when the industry is struggling to grow with ultra-low interest rates.
+Europe's STOXX 600 bank sector index rose 1 percent, clawing back ground following a slump at the start of the week after industry stress tests fuelled new concerns over banks' capital levels at a time when the industry is struggling to grow with ultra-low interest rates.

 "The outlook statement is notably cautious, reflecting increased uncertainty following the outcome of the EU referendum and lower for longer interest rate environment," Shore Capital analyst Gary Greenwood said.